Enhancing Visual-Language Modality Alignment in Large Vision Language Models via Self-Improvement: Introduction

+The core innovation of SIMA lies in the in-context self-critic process, which offers several key advantages: \textbf{(1) Self-Critic without Fine-Tuning:} Unlike previous self-rewarding methods in LLMs that require additional instruction tuning before the critic step \cite{yuan2024self, pang2024iterativereasoningpreferenceoptimization, wu2024metarewardinglanguagemodelsselfimproving}, our approach shows that by properly configuring the critic prompt, the LVLM can accurately evaluate responses without fine-tuning. \textbf{(2) Visual Critic Metrics:} To ensure accurate evaluation of self-generated responses, we introduce three visual critic metrics within the prompt—Accuracy in Object Description, Accuracy in Depicting Relationships, and Accuracy in Describing Attributes—each contributing to a more precise evaluation of visual content.

-We apply our method with LLAVA-1.5-7B and evaluate it on 14 hallucination and comprehensive benchmarks.
-The experimental results show that SIMA not only mitigates hallucination in LLAVA but also improves its comprehension capabilities.
-As shown in Figure~\ref{fig:main_exp}, our method outperforms LLAVA-1.5-7B across all 14 benchmarks, increasing the average performance by 7.5\%.
-Besides, our method significantly outperforms other preference tuning methods that introduce external models and data.
+We apply \ours to LLaVA-1.5~\cite{liu2023improved} and VILA~\cite{lin2024vila}, evaluating it across 14 hallucination and comprehensive benchmarks.
+The experimental results show that \ours not only mitigates hallucinations but also significantly enhances comprehension capabilities in LVLMs.
+As illustrated in Figure~\ref{fig:main_exp}, the performance of LLaVA-1.5-7B, LLaVA-1.5-13B, and VILA-7B improved by 7.5\%, 4.5\%, and 5.3\%, respectively.
+Additionally, our method outperforms other preference-tuning approaches that rely on external models and data.

-\textbf{The contribution of this paper can be summarized as follows:} \textbf{(1)} We introduce Self-Improvement Modality Alignment \ours, a framework designed to enhance the alignment between visual and language modalities in LVLMs.
-By employing a self-generating and in-context self-critic mechanism, \ours eliminates the need for external AI model, making it highly scalable and easily deployable. \textbf{(2)} We propose using three visual critic metrics during the in-context self-critic stage to guide the LVLM in accurately evaluating responses.
-We find that this significantly improves the accuracy of the LVLM's evaluations. \textbf{(3)} \ours improves the performance of LLAVA-1.5-7B on 14 hallucination and comprehensive benchmarks, demonstrating the effectiveness of our proposed approach.
+\textbf{The contribution of this paper can be summarized as follows:} \textbf{(1)} We introduce Self-Improvement Modality Alignment \ours, a novel framework designed to enhance alignment between visual and language modalities in LVLMs.
+To the best of our knowledge, \ours is the first to achieve self-improvement in LVLMs without external data or third-party AI models. \textbf{(2)} We propose the in-context self-critic method, enabling LVLMs to accurately evaluate responses without instruction tuning, significantly improving judgment accuracy through three visual critic metrics. \textbf{(3)} \ours demonstrates significant performance improvements in LLaVA-1.5-7B, LLaVA-1.5-13B and VILA-7B on 14 hallucination and comprehensive benchmarks, validating the effectiveness of our approach.